Well done if you are the new Ambassador for your school's Classlist site!

-The five-part detailed launch strategy pages in this section provide an in-depth guide to organising a marketing campaign and a whole-school launch with fanfare!
-This is the tried and tested way to create a thriving Classlist site where your school's parents sign up quickly and start using Classlist all together.
+The five-part detailed launch strategy pages later in this section provide an in-depth guide to organising a marketing campaign and a whole-school launch with fanfare: this approach should guarantee you a thriving Classlist site where your school's parents sign up quickly and start using Classlist all together.
+If you are wondering about what the new GDPR (data protection) legislation means for your PTA using Classlist, click here.

-However, you can also get your school active on Classlist using a soft launch or a viral campaign as follows:
+However, you can also get your school active on Classlist using a soft launch or a viral campaign.

-NB: get your friends or your PTA committee to help share the work and lighten the load!
+NB: a top tip at this stage is to get your friends and/or your PTA committee to help share the work and lighten the load!

-- Register your school with Classlist (you will be the lead Ambassador - ie administrator if you are the person registering) and set up your school structure.
+- Register your school with Classlist.
+You will automatically become the lead Ambassador (ie administrator) if you are the person registering.
+Use the help links to set up your school structure.

 - Download posters and flyers from the Resources section.
 Print them off and spread them around school and in book bags.